 Under the DGCL, directors are not required to be Under the BCBCA, there are four criteria for a person residents of Delaware or the United States.
 The to be qualified as a director.
 The director must (i) be certificate of incorporation or by-laws may prescribe 18 years of age or older, (ii) be capable of managing the director's own affairs, (iii) have no undischarged bankruptcy and (iv) not be convicted of an offence in connection with the promotion, formation or management of a corporation or unincorporated business or of an offence involving fraud.
-Directors are not required to be residents of British Columbia or directors shall constitute a quorum for the transaction meeting of directors, except that minutes must be kept of business unless the certificate of incorporation or of all proceedings at meetings of directors or by-laws require a greater number.
-The by-laws may committees of directors.
-The Articles of a company lower the number of directors required for a quorum to may set out requirements and quorum for board
+Directors are not required to be residents of British Columbia or one-third of the total number of directors, but no less. meetings.